 Heel spurs are essentially a hook of bone that forms at the back of the foot, at the base of the ankle.
 Heel spurs are also described as a calcium deposit that covers the tendons and ligaments of the ankle.
 Heel spurs cause extreme pain, and can prevent someone from walking or being physically active at a normal level.

 Heel spurs are more common than people expect them to be.
 They are most common in people age forty and over, although heel spurs can occur in people younger than forty, and frequently affect athletes or people who are very physically active.
 Heel spurs are also common in those with poor circulation and degenerative diseases.
 People who suffer from arthritis may suffer from heel spurs as well.

 The symptoms of heel spurs are pain in the lower ankle, which increase when walking.

 Treatment of heel spurs can be treated many ways and most often times is very effective.
-If someone suspects that they have heel spurs, they should contact their physician.
-Their physician will recommend that they perform an x-ray on the patient's ankles.
+If someone suspects that they have heel spurs, they should contact their Podiatrist.
+Their physician will recommend that they perform an x-ray on the patient's feet.
 The physician may also perform a physical on the patient to ensure that there are no underlying conditions, and of course if heel spurs are discovered a physician can recommend treatment options.

 Exercise is also another powerful tool to help alleviate pain from heel spurs and can help in dealing with some of the symptoms, although exercising incorrectly and forgetting to protect your feet can lead to further pain.
 It is important to remember the correct way to place the feet when exercising so as to avoid making the problems worse, or creating problems.
 When exercising to alleviate heel spurs, exercising strengthens muscles around the surrounding tissue around the ankle.
 Stretching will also keep the tendons around the ankle flexible.